polterguy/micro/help-files/Micro/19 - Extension widgets - MySQL Datagrid.md

 ```

 You can also create your headers as a __[widgets]__ collection, to allow for having your table's headers
 contain rich widgets.
-This is useful if you for instance wants to support clicking the headers of your datagrid.
+This is useful if you for instance want to support clicking the headers of your datagrid.
 Below is an example.

 ```hyperlambda-snippet